Hurts passes for 279 yards, throws a TD and runs for one in Eagles' 31-17 win over Dolphins

 Uh, no. It was the tush push, of course.
 Hurts lined up under center, the offensive line surged forward and Hurts got a big push from behind into the end zone for a 17-3 lead.

 The Dolphins’ five wins this season have come against teams with a combined record of 8-25.
-The only team they’ve faced with a winning record is Buffalo (4-3).
+The only team they had faced with a winning record is Buffalo (4-3).
 Miami lost that game 48-20.

 Tagovailoa said ahead of Sunday’s game that playing the NFC champions was a “good opportunity to see where our team stands.”